sheyijojo/aws-bootcamp-cruddur-2023/journal/week4.md

 ```
 ## Do not save the RDS password in your github repo
-RDS can be stopped temporarily and started automaitcally after 7 days
+RDS can be stopped in the AWS console temporarily and started automaitcally after 7 days

 ## connect to psql client or database explorer